webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `function` `string`

 This indicates which chunks will be selected for optimization.
-If a string is provided, possible values are `all`, `async`, and `initial`.
-Providing `all` can be particularly powerful because it means that chunks can be shared even between async and non-async chunks.
+When a string is provided, valid values are `all`, `async`, and `initial`.
+Providing `all` can be particularly powerful, because it means that chunks can be shared even between async and non-async chunks.

 ```js
 module.exports = {